-Q. Stiff Person Syndrome (off-label) (must meet all):
+R. Stiff Person Syndrome (off-label) (must meet all):

 - 1. Diagnosis of stiff person syndrome (also known as Moersch-Woltmann syndrome); - 2.
 Prescribed by or in consultation with a neurologist or neuromuscular specialist; - 3.
 Failure of a benzodiazepine (e.g., diazepam) or baclofen at up to maximally indicated doses, unless contraindicated or clinically significant adverse effects are experienced; - 4.
-Member meets one of the following (a or b): - a.
-Request is for Gammagard unless there is a specific health plan-preferred immune globulin product; - b.
-Failure of Gammagard (or health plan-preferred immune globulin product) unless contraindicated or clinically significant adverse effects are experienced; Immune globulin products are generally interchangeable and it is at the health plan's discretion to prefer a clinically appropriate alternative product based on the time of request - 5.
-Request meets one of the following (a or b) [Note: for adults, calculate dosing based on TBW or IBW, whichever is less.
+Member meets one of the following (a, b, c, or d):\

+\For Illinois HIM requests, the step therapy requirements below do not apply as of 1/1/2026 per IL HB 5395 - a.
+Request is for Gammagard or Gamunex-C unless there is a specific health planpreferred\ immune globulin product; - b.
+Failure of Gammagard and Gamunex-C (or health plan-preferred\ immune globulin product); - c.
+Member has intolerance or contraindication to Gammagard and Gamunex-C (or health plan-preferred\ immune globulin product), or if Gammagard and Gamunex-C (or health plan-preferred\ immune globulin product) are both unavailable due to shortage, member must use Gammaked, unless contraindicated or clinically significant adverse effects are experienced; - d.
+Gammagard (or health plan-preferred\ immune globulin product), Gamunex-C, and Gammaked, are all unavailable due to shortage, and request is for an immune globulin product other than those listed; - \Immune globulin products are generally interchangeable and it is at the health plan's discretion to prefer a clinically appropriate alternative product based on the time of request

+- 5. Request meets one of the following (a or b) [Note: for adults, calculate dosing based on TBW or IBW, whichever is less.
 For obese members, use adjBW.
 (See Appendix F for weight-based dosing calculations.)]: - a.
-Dose does not exceed 2 g per kg IV for 2 to 5 days per treatment course; - b.
+Dose does not exceed 2 g per kg IV divided over 2 to 5 consecutive days per treatment course; - b.
 Dose is supported by practice guidelines or peer-reviewed literature for the relevant off-label use (prescriber must submit supporting evidence).